CuzIm1Tigaaa/Spectator/README.md

 	- spectate.bypass.*: Grannts a Player following Permission
 		- spectate.tablist: Player with this Permission can see hidden Players in Tab
 		- spectate.cannot: Player with this Permission cannot be spectated
+	- spectate.admin:
-	- spectate.reload: Reload the Config
+		- spectate.reload: Reload the Configuration
+		- spectate.unspectate: Unspectate All spectators or specific
+- spectate.useonly.cycle: Grants a Player permissions for speccycle, Player cannot leave the view

 # Config
 In the Config you can edit the Messages of the Plugin and 5 other settings: